Hubert H. Humphrey Fellowship

 • Book and supply allowance

-• Pre-academic English language training (if required)
+• Pre-academic English language training: if required.

-• Supplementary funds for professional activities such as field trips or conferences
+• Supplementary funds: for professional activities such as field trips or conferences.

 Note: The program does not provide funding for dependents.
 Fellows must be able to participate for the full duration of the fellowship and should plan to bring additional personal funds for incidental expenses.